andrew/ultimate-awesome/README.md

 - [awesomeblog](https://github.com/ryandupay/awesomeblog) - This is repository for awesome blog application for global IT Course.
 - [another-awesome-list](https://github.com/sanchopanca/another-awesome-list) - List of open source projects that are worth mentioning.
 - [awesomedribble](https://github.com/sauravdroid/awesomedribble) - This a project for DribbleClient PWA.
+- [run-a-data-team](https://github.com/sbalnojan/run-a-data-team) - A guide for leading a data (engineering) team.
 - [awesome-dendron-poc](https://github.com/ScriptAutomate/awesome-dendron-poc) - POC for awesome dendron list and CI/CD in place.
 - [awesome-lab](https://github.com/seifip/awesome-lab) - 👩‍🔬 Awesome tools for lab scientists and research.
 - [awesome-semo](https://github.com/semojs/awesome-semo) - Even though Semo is not that awesome yet.